PMI-ACP® (Agile Certified Practitioner) Certification Exam Prep Course

 - Develop the ability to deliver high-velocity stories and epics

-- Develop the knowledge and skills required to clear the PMI-ACP certification exam along with the requisite 21 PDUs
+- Develop the knowledge and skills required to clear the PMI-ACP certification exam along with the requisite of up to 24 PDUs

 Who should take this course?